 Having a healthy diet will bring benefits -- both in the short term and in the long term.
-Not only will your body look and feel better, but you'll experience an improved quality of life, have less risk of disease and can expect to live longer than your counterparts who do not eat a healthy diet.
+Not only will your body feel better, but you'll experience an improved quality of life, have less risk of disease and can expect to live longer than your counterparts who do not eat a healthy diet.

 Video of the Day